Boodogs/uwhpsc---clone/notes/project.rst

    that reads `n` and `nsteps` from `input_data.txt` and reads all the solutions from `frames.txt` and produces an animation in a file `heat.html`.
-Use `JSAnimation` and the `JSAnimation_frametools.py` module from Lab 15.
+Use `JSAnimation` and the `JSAnimation_frametools.py` module from :ref:`lab15`.

-   In Lab 20 we will look at an example of doing this for a different problem, so if you're not sure how to do it, take a look at that Lab.
+   In :ref:`lab20` we will look at an example of doing this for a different problem, so if you're not sure how to do it, take a look at that Lab.

    Create a `Makefile2` with a phony target `movie` so that you can do, for example,